Leprechaun817/clio/readme.md

 # Clio

-A minimalist argument-parsing library for building elegant command-line interfaces.
+Clio is a minimalist argument-parsing library designed for building elegant command-line interfaces.

 Clio supports long and short-form options and arbitrarily-nested commands.
 It aims to provide a consistent interface across multiple programming languages, implemented wherever possible as a simple drop-in file.